H0bbyist/blackjack/README.md

 ## Versions

-there are two versions of the javascript file
+There are two versions of the javascript file
 - javascript1.0.js
 - javascript2.0.js